 Impact

-Insufficient validation of untrusted input in Enterprise Reporting in Google Chrome allows a remote attacker who has already compromised the renderer process to escape the sandbox.
-The flaw stems from improper input validation (CWE‑20) and could enable the attacker to execute arbitrary code with the renderer’s privileges, potentially compromising the entire system if privilege levels are not adequately restricted.
+Insufficient validation of untrusted input in the Enterprise Reporting component of Google Chrome allows a remote attacker who has already compromised the renderer process to potentially escape the browser sandbox using a crafted HTML page.
+The flaw, identified as a CWE‑1289 input validation weakness, could enable the attacker to execute code with the privileges of the renderer process, which may be elevated beyond normal user rights if the sandbox escape succeeds.

 Affected Systems